Japan–Palau relations: Cultural relations

 As a former Japanese colony, Palau was influenced by Japanese culture and as a result, many older residents speak Japanese and it is an official language in the state of Angaur.
 Contemporary Palauan has many words derived from Japanese such as "daijobu", "okyaku", "denki" and "senkyo".
 Local cuisine has also been influenced by the Japanese.

 Economic relations

 Palau-based tuna shipping companies mainly export sashimi grade tuna to Japan.
 Licensing of fishing vessels from Japan remains a source of foreign exchange between Palau and Japan.

 Palau has supported Japan's whaling rights in the past but has since abandoned its support in June 2010 in favor of catch quota proposal being considered by the International Whaling Commission.
 Johnson Toribiong asserted that his country's policy change won't affect Japan–Palau relations and claimed that Japan is "mature enough" to accept Palau's stand on whaling.

+In October 2025, at the Japan-Palau Foreign Ministers' Meeting, based on the spacial relationship between Palau and Japan, Foreign Minister Gustav Aitaro responded and comitted to work closely with Japan toward the realization of a Free and Open Indo-Pacific (FOIP).

+On October 29, 2025, United Airlines reinstated and began operating direct scheduled flight course between Narita (NRT) and Koror (ROR) the first since the COVID-19 pandemic subsided.
+Two flights are operated per week.

 Security relations

 Japan has sent the Japan Mine Action Service to Palau to clear World War II bombs sitting dormant in Palau's seabed.
 The clearing operations started in May 2013 and will take about a year and half.